tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 *or*

-launch the Tiny Weather Forecast Germany app.
+launch the Tiny Weather Forecast Germany app, or more precisely, the view that displays the weather forecast for the selected station.
 The app will silently re-create the account, if it is missing.

 In either case, you don't need any credentials.